ne7ermore/torch-light/lstm-text-classfication/README.md

 ## Introduction
-This is the implementation for LSTM Text Classfication
+This is the implementation for LSTM Text Classfication. <br>
+Perform experiments on the English data from [TREC](http://cogcomp.org/Data/QA/QC/)

 ## Requirement
 * python 3.5